spencerahill/clim-change-course_2025/info/syllabus.md

 This syllabus, the course schedule, links to lecture slides, and some supplementary materials will be posted on this public website (the one you're on right now).

 ### Course AllDayTA site
 I am trying out a new AI Teaching Assistant service called [AllDayTA](https://www.alldayta.com/) for this course.
 In short, it is a chatbot that's available to you 24/7 to answer any questions you might have about the class.
+You can even ask it questions in languages besides Enlgish, and it will respond in that language!
 Here is their [FAQ page for students](https://www.alldayta.com/student-faqs).
 The link to you'll use for our course is here: https://app.alldayta.com/cuny-city-college-of-ny/climate-and-climate-change.

 :::{note}
 How it works behind the scenes, if you're curious: I upload course material such as the syllabus, schedule, lecture slides, assignments, etc., and then it "learns" those materials and uses them to answer your questions.
 So far, I have uploaded the syllabus, schedule, jupyterhub instructions, and copies of the Brightspace announcements and assignment prompts.
 I will continue uploading it updated versions of each of these, along with lecture content and other class materials as the semester goes on.